Key Takeaways:

 Overwhelming mortgage debt can also impact your personal relationships.
 54% of people believe that debt is a valid reason to consider divorce.
 Worrying over high household debt can mean you’ll have less time to focus on your relationships.

-6 Ways to Get Help with Mortgage Debt
+6 Ways To Get Help With Mortgage Debt

 If you are facing job loss or financial hardship, there are many debt relief programs to help you manage your debt.
 Here are six ways to consider:

-1. Mortgage Refinance
+1. Refinance Your Mortgage

 Talk to your mortgage provider to see if there is a cap on how much your payments can rise during a fixed period.
 Explore options to refinance your mortgage to a fixed rate.
+Shop around and compare interest rates, repayment terms, and penalties before refinancing your mortgage.

-2. Forbearance
+2. Ask About Forbearance

-If your financial situation is temporary, a forbearance agreement may help.
+If your financial situation is temporary, a debt forbearance agreement may help.
 Many mortgage lenders offer support for borrowers facing temporary setbacks.

 It’s important to remember that forbearance is available for the short term.
 You’ll need a plan in place on how you’ll keep up with your mortgage payments at the end of the forbearance term.

-3. Loan Modification
+3. See If You Qualify for Loan Modification

 Many mortgages are backed by the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation.
 If you have a mortgage from a qualified lender, it may be guaranteed by these government enterprises.
-This means your lender will be able to help you avoid foreclosure through programs such as the Flex Modification Program.
+This means your lender may be able to help you avoid foreclosure through programs such as the Flex Modification Program.

 If eligible, your mortgage payments can be lowered by 20%.
 Under this program, your lender will first capitalize outstanding payments, lower your interest rate, and extend the repayment term for the principal balance once your loan is modified.